1ElijahW/API-Back-end-P2/proposal.md

 ## Project Proposal
 ## Project Goal and Purpose
-The goal of this project is to create a user-friendly website called "Cineflix" that allows visitors to search for movies by title and get basic information on that film.
-Also view information of directors.
+The goal of this project is to create a user-friendly website called "Cineflix" that allows visitors to search for movies basic information on that film.
+Also view ratings.
 The purpose is to provide users with an efficient way to find the movies they are looking for and expand their options by having access to a larger pool of results.

 ## Choice of API and Integration
 For this project, I have chosen to use the Movies Database API.
 You can find the API documentation by clicking [HERE](https://www.omdbapi.com/) .
 I will integrate this API by making HTTP requests directly to the API endpoints using the 'Axios' method.